 The worst thing you can do on your website banner is say, “Hi!
 I’m Bethany.”
 Your customer or client doesn’t need to know you yet, they need to know how you can help them or their growing business.
-Below I am going to cover some website banner tips to help you craft concise copy that aligns with your brand.
+The hero image or website banner is someone’s first impression of your website so it needs to be an effective one.

 You have worked incredibly hard on your business and you have reached the point where you are ready to attract the ideal customer to your website.
 One thing that greatly affects your ability to attract and convert customers and clients is what you place above the fold (or within your website banner).
-‘Above the fold’ simply means the section of your website that is visible to others without having to move the scroll bar….also known as the ‘hero banner’ section.

 Note: The images below are all from websites I have designed and helped with copy.